KryptoComputerDudesMinusAdam/KryptoGame/README.md

     - Chose Ciphertext Attack
   - The challenges are derived based upon what kind of information you want to be given as the adversary.
   - Once all inputs are filled, click connect
+- Note: there can be more than 2 messengers as well as more than 1 attacker per server.

 ## Main Features
 - Server